mu-semtech/mu-cache/README.md

 - PORT: the port to host the cache service on (default: 5000)
 - SKIP_KEY_SORTING: do not sort keys of the cache-key objects sent from the cached service, i.e. assuming the service always sends back the keys of such cache-key objects in the same order.
 *Note: setting this to true is dangerous and will result in an invalid cache if the cached service ever sends back a single cache-key object in a different order!* (default: false)
-- PRESERVE_MEMORY: clear the request keys that depend on a certain cache-key when the cache key is invalidated.
-This frees up memory but makes clearing cache instances more costly.
-It is recommended to disable this if there are many requests that can depend on a single cache key. (default: false)
+- SLOPPINESS_RATING: integer representing how sloppy the cache is.
+The cache clears the request keys that depend on a certain cache-key only after the cache key is invalidated this amount of times.
+This action frees up memory but makes clearing cache instances more costly.
+It is recommended to disable this (value of <= 0) or set it to a high value if there are many requests that can depend on a single cache key. (default: -1)

 TODO
 ----